 Graduating seniors and recent graduates with the initiative and flexibility needed to assistant-teach are encouraged to apply.
 Students seeking a cultural experience who have a positive attitude to cultural differences, and who are able to work and live in an environment different from their own, will be considered.
 Candidates must have the initiative and aptitude needed to explore new places and to involve themselves in the community.
 Ideal candidates are independent, able to handle challenges, adaptable, and flexible.
 Teaching experience is an advantage, but not required.
 Candidates should demonstrate leadership and mentoring ability.
 This program is not meant for applicants with several years of teaching experience.
 Successful candidates must be articulate, fluent English speakers.
 Applicants willing to live outside the capital city are encouraged.

 American citizens who are dual nationals of other countries are eligible to apply.

 Foreign Language Proficiency

 Additional Information: Proficiency in Greek or Turkish is not required.
 However some study of Greek or Turkish prior to arrival is encouraged in order to promote deeper engagement with the host community and proficiency in either language will be considered an advantage.
+Some knowledge of Greek may be helpful in settling in and integrating into the community.
+Although English is widely spoken on the island, basic knowledge of Greek would help in daily life as ETAs are often placed outside the capital city.
+Willingness to learn and use even basic Greek is often appreciated by local people.
 Please be aware that the Cypriot dialect is quite different from mainland Greek and Turkish.